Understanding Water Heater Pilot Lights

 Verifying Gas Supply

-Ensure your gas supply valve is fully open—the handle should be parallel to the gas line, not perpendicular.
+Ensure your gas supply valve is fully open (the handle should be parallel to the gas line, not perpendicular).
 Check that other gas appliances are working properly to rule out utility supply issues.
-If you have low water pressure combined with pilot issues, multiple home systems may need attention.
+If you also have low water pressure, multiple home systems may need attention at once.

 When to Replace vs Call a Professional